 Just after sunrise at Dzidzantún’s Temple of the Seven Dolls on the spring equinox.

 5. i rode in collectivos

 I started leaning toward public transportation while traveling because of my budget, but I’ve come to love it for the experience.
-Doing as the locals for leaves an impression of what what life is like where you’re visiting.
-I took collectivos for a few dollars to the beach to the Homun Cenotes outside of Merida.
+Doing as the locals leaves an impression of what life is like where you’re visiting.
+I took collectivos for a few dollars to the beaches and cenotes outside of Merida.